bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ### Setting up Gunicorn and Supervisor

-When you start your Flask server with _flask run_, you are using the simple development server that comes with Flask.
+When you started your Flask server with _flask run_, you are using the simple development server that comes with Flask.
 While useful in development, this server is not designed with the functionality and performance needed for a production server.
 Instead we will ust _gunicorn_, a Python webserver, widely used for serving in production.

 If you want to simply start _gunicorn_, you can use the following command.

 ```
 (venv) $ gunicorn -b localhost:8000 -w 4 [WHICH ONE IS THIS: WHICH ONE IS THIS]
 ```

-//-b tells gunicorn on which port to listen for requests, here port 8000.
-//-w configures how many workers gunicorn will run, here we have configured 4.
+In the above command, _-b_ tells _gunicorn_ on which port to listen for requests, here port 8000.
+The flag _-w_ configures how many workers _gunicorn_ will run, here we have configured 4.
 While having more workers will increase the number of clients your application can handle, if you have more workers than can be handled by the amount of RAM on your remote server you will experience performance issues and you will then need to adjust down the number of workers you provide.

 The _app:app_ argument tells _gunicorn_ how to load the application instance. \*\*\* WHY CAN'T I GET THIS TO MAP TO GRINBERG'S CODE V. MY DEPLOY-LINUX CODE?

 The main drawback against running _gunicorn_ from the command-line is that if your remote server crashes, you will need to manually restart your application.
 Instead, we are going to use the _supervisor_ package, which we have already installed to ensure that our Flask application starts when the remote server is rebooted.

-_supervisor_ uses a configuration file that configures what programs to wathc and how to restart them when it is necessary. _supervisor_ stores its configuration file in _/etc/supervisor/conf.d/_.
+_supervisor_ uses a configuration file that configures what programs to watch and how to restart them when it is necessary. _supervisor_ stores its configuration file in _/etc/supervisor/conf.d/_.
 We are going to make a configuration file called _deploy.conf_ and store the following code.

 ```
 [program:deploy]